alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p5-tb.md

 This is one of the difficult document to acquire as each state in India have few approved hospitals or clinics that perform these test.
 If you are short in time, **you should get TB tested soon after you have applied ATAS**.
-TB test will cost you around 2000-3000 INR according to the location.
+TB test will cost you around ₹2000-₹3000 according to the location.

-[Next blog](skilled-worker-p6-time) in this series talks about timeline for applying and expected time for approval of each of these documents.
+[Next blog](skilled-worker-p6-wrap) in this series talks about timeline for applying and expected time for approval of each of these documents.